 Oddballs' Camp is situated on the edge of Chief's Island, deep in the heart of the Okavango Delta, and is the Okavango Delta's most affordable camp.
 All activities are led by men from the local communities.

-This 9-night safari explores 3 different regions of Botswana and includes the unique Okavango Delta, the Moremi Game Reserve and the Chobe Forest Reserve.
-Guests will experience the thrill of flying over these breath-taking wilderness areas via light aircraft transfer.
+This 9-night safari explores 3 different regions of Botswana and includes the unique Okavango Delta, the beautiful Moremi Game Reserve, as well as the Linyanti area of Chobe National Park.
+Guests will experience the thrill of flying over these breath-taking wilderness areas via light aircraft transf...

 Abu Camp offers a rare African experience that showcases the magnificent wildlife and landscape of the Okavango Delta; a safari that will transform your perceptions of elephants and the wilderness as you engage with the resident elephant herd on a very special level.